Leeza Gibbons: Career

-Leeza Gibbons's television career started at WSPA-TV in Spartanburg, South Carolina.
-Next she was the co-host of PM Magazine for KFDM-TV in Beaumont, Texas, and then moved to sister station WFAA-TV in Dallas.
+Gibbons's television career started in 1978 at WSPA-TV in Spartanburg, South Carolina.
+Then in the following year, she became the co-host of PM Magazine for KFDM-TV in Beaumont, Texas, and then moved to sister station WFAA-TV in Dallas.
 The new position represented a major career step and came with media attention.

-In 1983, Gibbons joined WCBS-TV in New York City, where she became a host on Two on the Town, a program modeled after PM Magazine.
+In 1983, Gibbons joined WCBS-TV in New York City, where she became a host on 2 on the Town, a program modeled after PM Magazine.
 Her co-host was Robb Weller.
 The following year both of them joined Entertainment Tonight, with Gibbons as a reporter and co-anchor of the program's weekend edition.

-In the early to mid-1990s, Gibbons partnered with Guthy-Renker becoming a trailblazer in the world of direct response.
-She was the first television star on a daily show to be featured in an infomercial as she starred in back-to-back blockbusters (Personal Power 2 and Get the Edge) with a young Tony Robbins.
+In the early to mid-1990s, Gibbons partnered with Guthy-Renker, becoming a trailblazer in the world of direct response.
+She was the first television star on a daily show to be featured in an infomercial, as she starred in Personal Power 2 and Get the Edge with a young Tony Robbins.

 Leeza was her own NBC/syndicated talk show; it ran from June 1993 to September 2000.
 The show originated as John & Leeza from Hollywood, with former Entertainment Tonight co-host John Tesh.
 Tesh was dropped from the show after seven months, and Gibbons was the host for the remainder of the series.

-From 2001 to 2003, Gibbons was the host and managing editor of the television show Extra.
-Beginning in 2011, she was the host of the PBS talk show My Generation (2011–2014) and co-host and executive producer of the syndicated news magazine show America Now (2011–2015).

 In the 1990s, Gibbons hosted the radio show Blockbuster Top 25 Countdown with Leeza Gibbons.
 She counted down the hits in Adult Contemporary and Hot Adult Contemporary formats, and presented entertainment news and pre-recorded interviews.
 When Blockbuster Video stopped sponsoring the program in 1999, the show's name was changed to Leeza Gibbons' Top 25 Countdown.
 In January 2001, the countdown was dropped and the show was renamed Leeza Gibbons' Hollywood Confidential; the show continued until 2013.